mnkhee/user-docs-project/docs/introduction.md

 Throughout the tutorials, there will be messages designed to give you relevant information.

-!!! note "Info"
-    This message is designed to inform you about additional information or tips.

 !!! warning "Alert"
     This message is designed to inform you about potential errors or common mistakes.

+!!! tip "Important"
+    This message is designed to inform you about an important detail or useful suggestion.

+!!! note "Info"
+    This message is designed to inform you about additional non-crucial information or tips.